GlacioHack/xdem/doc/source/cli_topo.md

 :::

 :::{note}
-The value `None`, representing the absence of a value or a null value, is used in the dictionary and needs to be replaced by `null` in the YAML file.
+The value `null` in the YAML file, representing the absence of a value or a null value, is serialized as `None` in the dictionary.
 :::

 ::::